RAN3D/foglet-cookbook/docs/basic_comm.rst

    })

 **Warning:** contrary to unicast messages, a broadcast message can be recevied from any peer in the network.
-Thus, the ``id`` can be used to conctact the emiiter (using ``sendUnicast``) at the condition that the emitter is a neighbour of the receiver.
-Otherwise, the message will simply not be sent.
+Thus, the ``id`` can be used to conctact the emitter (using ``sendUnicast``) at the condition that the emitter is a neighbour of the receiver.
+Otherwise, the message will not be sent.

 Streaming unicast and broadcast